-It might be soon that you would have to make a choice about your law modules in the upcoming year.
-Lots of students are confused and uncertain about the modules they want to take, either because there is a plethora of modules to choose from or because they just really don’t know what they want.
+It might be soon that you would have to make a choice about your LLB or non-qualifying law degree modules in the upcoming year.
+Lots of students are confused and uncertain about the modules they want to take, either because there is a plethora of subjects to choose from or because they just really don’t know what they want.

 Here are some things to keep in mind when choosing your law modules.